Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Experiments

-The embedding space $\Omega$ is $\bR^{512}$ for iNat-19 and $\bR^{64}$ for all other datasets.
-We define $d$ as the Euclidean norm (see \ref{sec:ablation} for a discussion on this choice).
-We chose $\lambda=1$ in \eqref{eq:loss:total} for all datasets.
+The embedding space $\Omega$ is chosen as $\bR^{512}$ for iNat-19 and $\bR^{64}$ for all other datasets.
+We chose $d$ as the Euclidean norm. (see \ref{sec:ablation} for a discussion on this choice).
+We evaluate our approach (Guided-proto) with $\lambda=1$ in \eqref{eq:loss:total} for all datasets.
 We use the same training schedules and learning rates as the backbone networks in their respective papers.
 In particular, the class imbalance of S2-Agri is handled with a focal loss \citep{lin2017focal}.